csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/README.md

             - The navigation sidebar displays a list of every page of the patient profile; clicking on an element within this list brings you to the corresponding page.

 * ????
 Creation and deletion of patient profiles ?????

-* Accessing the text information of a patient profile from our database

 * Updating the text information of a patient profile and saving it in our database